 I'm a junior in high school.
 I have always been interested in nutrition and am now considering it as a career in the future.
 However, I don't know many dietitians and thought perhaps you could share with me the type of work a dietitian does; the advantages and disadvantages of your work and what kind of academic fields are utilized most in your kind of work (i.e. biology, anatomy, chemistry, etc.).
 If you could write back when you have the opportunity, I would be very much obliged.

-First check out the American Dietetic Association home page as the answers to many of your questions are there.
-ADA has a list at their web site of colleges that offer dietetics programs.
-You will need a four year college degree plus an internship (9 months to 1 year after college) to become a registered dietitian or a two year degree and clinical experience to become a registered dietetic technician.
+First check out the career change section of the Academy of Nutrition and Dietetics as the answers to many of your questions are there.
+The Academy has a list at their web site of colleges that offer accredited dietetic programs.
+You will need a four year college degree plus an dietetic internship (9 months to 1 year after college) to become a registered dietitian or a two year degree and clinical experience to become a registered dietetic technician.
 Dietetic technicians assist dietitians and do similar work.

 If you have an interest in food and how it nourishes the body or wellness and health, dietetics may be for you.
 I went into dietetics because I loved to cook and a girlfriend's father who was president of Cellu Featherweight food company talked to me about becoming a dietitian.
 Cellu Featherweight makes dietetic foods that can be bought in grocery stores.
 Food companies usually hire food technologists to design new foods.
 Check out the Institute of Food Technologists.

 The advantages are you work when people eat and are awake which is 6 AM to 7 PM.
 This does not require shift work like nursing or other health care careers, but you may have to work weekends and holidays.
 It's exciting to see a person get better by changing what or when they eat.
 You don't have to know how to cook or even like cooking to become a dietitian.
 The disadvantages are that dietitians are 97% female who are not unionized and therefore, beginning salary can be under $30,000 per year for a new graduate.
-The American Dietetic Association periodically does surveys of members to determine what type of work members perform and what they are getting paid for that work.
+The Academy of Nutrition and Dietetics periodically does surveys of members to determine what type of work members perform and what they are getting paid for that work.